-Although the perfect time to visit Slovenia varies according to one’s preferences, it is useful to know what to expect depending on time of year.
+Although the best time to visit Slovenia varies according to one’s preferences, it is useful to know what to expect depending on the time of year.

-Although the perfect time to visit Slovenia varies according to one’s preferences, it is useful to know what to expect depending on the time of year.
-That’s why we’ve assembled an overview of Slovenia’s seasons in terms of weather, crowdedness and prices.
+Although the best month to visit Slovenia varies according to one’s preferences, it is useful to know what to expect depending on the time of year.
+That’s why we’ve assembled an overview of Slovenia’s seasons in terms of weather, crowdedness, and prices.

 Slovenia has all four seasons, and many popular destinations, including Ljubljana, Maribor, Lake Bled, Kranjska Gora, and the coast, are very appealing all year round.
 However, there’s a much greater number of attractions to enjoy in this diverse country, and each season has its own perks that help you do so.

 Springtime in Slovenia stretches from March to May.
 As is it typical for a continental climate, the weather can be quite unpredictable, but that doesn’t mean a wide array of outdoor activities and sightseeing options aren’t available.

 In fact, many of these come highly recommended this time of year.
 The tourist season hasn’t officially started, which translates into fewer crowds at popular landmarks and lower accommodation prices.